wlemmon/scratch-paper-unet/README.md

-# scratch-paper-unet
+# unet-pytorch
-I implement a 2D unet from scratch. its messy but it works. pytorch.
+This is an example 2D unet implemented in pytorch.

 training data from https://www.kaggle.com/kmader/electron-microscopy-3d-segmentation